 OK, so I’m not going to make like a duplicate website – that would be silly and I don’t know how something like that would work.
 Instead, think of this as your guide to the parts of the website that’s relevant for you, dear English speaker and reader.
 Below, I’ll give a brief rundown on things that might interest you – and then I’ll tell you what Swedish words to click to get there.
 Does that sound OK?
 Think of it as a kind of game.
 Like those multimedia adventures you could get on CD-ROMs back in the day.
 Point and click.
 Again, yes, I was eight years old in 1990.

-I worked with non-formal Adult Education for about ten years.
+I've worked with non-formal Adult Education for about twelve years, on and off.
 Some of that time was spent in Brussels, writing briefing papers for organisations like EAEA (European Association for the Education of Adults) and SOLIDAR (a European network of Civil Society Organisations working to advance social justice in Europe and worldwide).
 You can find some of them by clicking on “Rapporter/Skrifter” in the menu on top of the site.
 If the name of the paper is written in English – that’s for you!
 Simple enough.
 Now roll the dice and be on your way (this suddenly turned into some sort of lame D&D).

-Now, I love writing music and my two pop albums are all with English lyrics.
+Now, I love writing music and my pop albums are all with English lyrics.
 To find them, click on “Musik” in the menu on top of the site.
 I know it’s tricky, because in English, music is spelt with a C at the end, not with a K. But somehow, I think you would’ve figured this one out without my help.
 Either way, I like to be thorough.
 And to prove it, I’ll also take this opportunity to point out that there’s a music video (all in English) hiding under the weird pseudonym “Musikvideo”, in the menu on top of the site.
-You can find all the songs on most streaming sites (there’s links to Spotify under “Musik”) and physical discs are available through CDBABY.
+You can find all the songs on most streaming sites (there’s links to Spotify under “Musik”).

 Photos and press pics

 Pictures have no language – at least not a written one.
-So if you click “Foton” you’ll get a nice little slideshow of me in different costumes (from that video we shot).
-And if you click “Pressbilder” you’ll get access to downloadable pics in high res that you can use to create real size dolls with my face on them.
+So if you click “Pressbilder” you’ll get access to downloadable pics in high res that you can use to create real size dolls with my face on them.
 Or, you know, for print if you write about me in a magazine or something.